Connecting existing urban habitat by helping gardeners plant native plants in private and community gardens, sidewalk medians and balconies.

 - Individual participants receive regular communications about events, plant sales and giveaways, and other fun opportunities.
 As an individual participant, your interest might be in improving your garden and learning more about native plants and pollinators.
 There are no commitments and you can choose to participate as little or as much as you want.

 - Block Ambassadors enjoy the same opportunities as individual participants, but they also work together to share ideas and resources, and identify opportunities to increase habitat and engagement.
-Block Ambassadors are often involved in community gardens or might already have experience growing native plants, but many are new to wildlife gardening and don't have a garden of their own!
 There are no requirements to becoming a Block Ambassador other than being enthusiastic and collaborative.
 And there are perks: Block Ambassadors get first dibs on special opportunities like the seed tray kits, guided hikes through restored prairies and the Pollinator Steward Certification training.

 - Schools are welcome to join Project Swallowtail to access school garden resources, including plants and knowledgeable volunteers.